-Follow these seven steps if you want to write an effective video sales letter script that hooks a viewer’s attention and get them emotionally invested in buying your product.
+Follow these seven steps if you want to write an effective video sales letter script that hooks a viewer’s attention and gets them emotionally invested in buying your product.

-The first few seconds of a VSL is unarguably the most important.
+The first few seconds of a VSL are unarguably the most important.

 Do you know why?

 Because people have the attention span of goldfish.
 And, no. I’m not joking.

 That means if you don’t get someone’s attention very fast, they are going to click the back button on their browser and forget about you.

 If nobody watches your VSL, you generate no money.

 Here’s the first task I have for you: visit the ClickBank marketplace and filter the results for any category by the highest “Gravity.”
 Think of this as a popularity and success metric.